ohdudeeee/ohdudeeee/README.md

-- 🌱 I’m currently learning JavaScript and pen testing
+- 🌱 I’m currently learning JavaScript and web security
 - 📫 How to reach me: ohdudeeee@gmail.com